MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 To get started with traditional Windows C++ programming, see [Get Started with Win32 and C++](/windows/desktop/LearnWin32/learn-to-program-for-windows).
 After you gain some understanding of Win32, it will be easier to learn about [MFC Desktop Applications](/mfc/mfc-desktop-applications).
 For an example of a traditional C++ desktop application that uses sophisticated graphics, see [Hilo: Developing C++ Applications for Windows](https://msdn.microsoft.com/library/windows/desktop/ff708696.aspx).

+### C++ or .NET?

-For most desktop application scenarios (in other words, not targeting UWP), we recommend using C# and .NET.
-This is because .NET programming is generally less complex, less error-prone, and has a more modern object-oriented API than Win32/COM.
+For most desktop application scenarios (in other words, not targeting UWP), consider using C# and .NET.
+This is because .NET programming is generally less complex, less error-prone, and has a more modern object-oriented API than Win32 or MFC.
 In most cases, its performance is more than adequate. .NET features the Windows Presentation Foundation (WPF) for rich graphics, and you can consume Win32 as well as the modern Windows Runtime API (see UWP below).
-If your C# application needs to use a standard C++ library, you can create a .NET-callable wrapper for it by using C++/CLI.

-As a general rule, we recomend using C++ for desktop applications when you require:
+As a general rule, we recommend using C++ for desktop applications when you require:

 - precise control over memory usage
 - the utmost economy in power consumption